zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![The credentials above are entered in the Login page.](media/bfyo-web-login-page.png "Login page")

 25. After logging in, you will be returned to the home page.
-Select **Select this plan** for any of the plans.
+Choose **Select this plan** for any of the plans.

     ![Two Person Plan, High-Pro Plan, and Four Person Plan boxes are visible in this screenshot of the home page, and all three boxes' Select this plan buttons are highlighted.](media/bfyo-web-plans.png "Select a plan")